Skip to content

 How to make an appointment – 3 easy steps

 Step 2.
 Look for an email “New Patient Intake & Consent Forms” from Intakeq.com.
-If it’s not in your inbox you either didn’t enter your correct email or it’s in your Spam folder.
-The email will have a password and link to access six online forms, including a Health History Intake Questionnaire, and five consent forms.
+If it’s not in your inbox, you either didn’t enter your correct email, or it’s in your Spam folder.
+The email will have a password and link to access five online forms, including a Health History Intake Questionnaire and four consent forms.
 Once you complete and e-sign each form, click submit.
 You’ll get an email confirmation.
-If not it means you didn’t fill out required data, or forgot to e-sign, or didn’t click the submit button.
+If not, it means you didn’t fill out the required data, forgot to e-sign, or didn’t click the submit button.

 Step 3.
-Look for the link to the online calendar which appears once you submit your forms.
-Select the option for New Patient Appointment or Initial Consultation only, and pick a date and time on the online calendar that’s open (not grayed out).
+Look for the link to the online calendar, which appears once you submit your forms.
+Select the option for New Patient Appointment or Initial Consultation only, and pick an open date and time on the online calendar (not grayed out).

-PLEASE CLICK THIS LINK, BUT NOT UNTIL YOU HAVE AT LEAST 10 -15 MINUTES TO READ AND FILL OUT ALL SIX FORMS CAREFULLY AND COMPLETELY.
+PLEASE CLICK THIS LINK, BUT ONLY IF YOU HAVE AT LEAST 15 MINUTES TO READ AND FILL OUT ALL FIVE FORMS CAREFULLY AND COMPLETELY.

 Please don’t hesitate to email or text me if you have questions.
 I promise to respond quickly.
-Sorry we don’t have a receptionist so can’t take or return calls when we’re with patients.
-Thanks and look forward to seeing you soon.
+Sorry, I don’t have a receptionist, so I can’t take or return calls when we’re with patients.
+Thanks, and I look forward to seeing you soon.

 Directions Contact/Schedule